-I’ve recently gotten into making all kinds of different essentials at home, such as homemade shampoo, a natural teeth whitener, and natural deodorant (just to name a few), because, for one thing, it helps reduce my overall toxin-load on my body from chemicals, preservatives, and other additives that can be found in pre-made products, secondly it is less expensive to bulk make these things compared to buying them all the time, and thirdly, it’s less harmful on the environment as the ingredients are more natural, plus I can reuse containers, bottles, etc. to package each product in, meaning less is thrown away to landfill or recycled (as only a small amount of the things we recycle actually get recycled due to contamination reasons).
+Over the past few years I’ve transitioned to making my own versions of all kinds of different essentials, such as homemade shampoo, natural toothpaste, and natural deodorant (just to name a few).
+I’ve found it’s a really effective way to reduce the amount of unnecessary toxins I come into contact with on a day-to-day basis; from things like chemicals, preservatives, and other additives found in pre-made products.
+Plus it’s more planet-friendly, as the ingredients are more natural, and I can reuse containers, bottles, etc. to package each homemade product in.
+This means less landfill and recycling (only a small amount of the things we recycle actually get recycled due to contamination reasons).

 What is Lye?

-So to save you all the time, Lye is Sodium Hydroxide, a caustic alkali.
-It is able eat holes in fabric and skin and cause severe reactions with other chemicals.
+If you’ve ever purchased lye before, you may have noticed it came with its fair share of warnings, and for good reason.
+Lye is Sodium Hydroxide.
+It’s able eat holes in fabric and skin, as well as cause severe reactions with other chemicals.
 When you’re using it in soap, the crystal form of pure Sodium Hydroxide is used (this is important to remember!) and the Lye must be added to water, not the other way around.

-Without Lye, you just have a mixture of fatty, chunky oils floating around in water (not very pleasant).
+Without lye, you just have a mixture of fatty, chunky oils floating around in water…

-What’s important to remember and keep note of is that you use the correct amount of Lye for the particular type of soap you’re making, as different fats and oils need different ratios of lye.
+Note: You must use the correct amount of lye for the particular type of soap you’re making, as different fats and oils need different ratios of lye.

 How to Make Your Own Soap

-If you’re ready to get started on making your very own homemade natural soap, here’s what you’ll need:
+To get started in making your very own homemade natural soap, here’s what you’ll need:

-- 2/3 cup Other liquid oil – like almond oil, grapeseed, sunflower or safflower oil
+- 2/3 cup almond oil (grapeseed, sunflower or safflower oil will also work)

 - Gloves and sunglasses or eyewear

-- When your soap is fully cured, wrap it in wax paper or keep it in an airtight container.
-Hand made soap creates its own glycerin, which is a humectant, which means it pulls in moisture from the air.
-It should be wrapped to keep it from attracting dust and debris with the moisture.
+- When your soap has finished curing, wrap it in wax paper or keep in an airtight container.
+If left uncovered, the soap will pull in moisture from the air, attracting dust and debris along with it.

-- Note: When you’re done making soap, always clean every piece of equipment that has been exposed to Lye.
-You can neutralise the Lye with white vinegar, then wash the equipment well as you normally would.
-For the rest of it, let it sit for several days.
-Why?
-Because when you first make soap, it’s all fat and Lye.
-You’ll be washing forever and you could burn your hands on the residual Lye.
-If you wait, it becomes soap and all it takes to clean it is a soak in hot water.
+Note: When you’ve finished making soap, always clean every piece of equipment that has come into contact with the lye.
+Here’s where the white vinegar comes in handy.
+You can neutralise the lye with white vinegar, then wash the equipment well as you normally would (wearing protective gloves all the while).
+For the rest, let the equipment sit for several days.
+If you try and wash it straight away, you could burn your hands on the residual lye.
+By waiting, the leftover lye and oils become soap, and makes it easier to clean; simply soak in hot water.